Brooklyn-Style/Magic_Roll/README.md

 Punctuation is almost entirely on the inner index column except for `?`.
 I needed to make room for the repeat key so it got pushed to the outer pinky column, with the rest of the symbols being put on another layer.

-Repeat was put on the index since I didn't have a free thumb key for it, wasn't willing to give up magic on either side, and just don't find thumb → finger rolls to be that comfortable.
-Thankfully, this placement doesn't really cause any problems.
-Even though it *does* introduce a few new SFBs, they can be fixed with magic or alt-fingering.
-Additionally, this key has a few exceptions:
+Repeat was put on the index since I didn't have a free thumb key for it and wasn't willing to give up magic on either side.
+Thankfully, this placement doesn't really cause any problems, despite introducing a few SFBs; they can be fixed with magic or alt-fingering.
+Additionally, this key doesn't just repeat the last letter:
 - `H@` → `HT`. `HH` is extremely uncommon. `HT` becomes a roll.
 - `Q@` → `QU`. `QQ` is even more uncommon. `U` is two rows above `Q`, making it a little uncomfortable to type normally.
 - `Backspace` after repeats and in all other situations.
 This brings up the index's usage and gets backspace off the pinky.